Iain Stirling: Other

+In 2022, Stirling and Laura Whitmore, his wife, began presenting the Spotify-exclusive podcast Partners In Crime, covering true crime stories and unsolved mysteries.
+In November 2023, the podcast moved to BBC Sounds under the name Murder They Wrote.
-In April–May 2019, over six episodes, Stirling featured as one of the six comedians on the TV show Comedy Bus, in which each comedian took the others back to their home towns, Stirling took the group back to his native Edinburgh.

-On 19 November 2020, Stirling featured as a panellist on the ITV Daytime show, Loose Women, and made history as being part of the show's first all male panel in the show's 21 year history.

-Since June 2020, Stirling has appeared as a regular cast member on Celebrity Gogglebox, alongside his wife, Laura Whitmore.
+In April–May 2019, over six episodes, Stirling featured as one of the six comedians on the TV show Comedy Bus, in which each comedian took the others back to their home towns; Stirling took the group back to his native Edinburgh.
+On 19 November 2020, Stirling featured as a panellist on the ITV daytime show, Loose Women, and made history as being part of the show's first all male panel in the show's 21-year history.
+Since June 2020, Stirling has appeared on Celebrity Gogglebox, alongside Whitmore.

-In March 2021, Stirling announced he had created a new sitcom with Steve Bugeja.
-Buffering began airing on ITV2 in summer 2021.

 Internet

-Stirling operates his own channel on the internet streaming service Twitch in which he interacts with viewers whilst playing video games such as FIFA.
-As of October 2021 his channel has grown to over 65,000 followers.
+Stirling operates his own channel on Twitch, in which he interacts with viewers whilst playing video games such as FIFA.
+As of October 2021, his channel has grown to over 65,000 followers.

-In June 2022, Stirling and his wife Laura Whitmore started a true crime podcast together called "Partners in Crime with Laura Whitmore and Iain Stirling".

-In February 2023, Stirling appeared in a video by the Sidemen called “The Roast of the Sidemen 2”.
+In February 2023, Stirling appeared in a video by the Sidemen called "The Roast of the Sidemen 2".
+Stirling appeared in another video by them in January 2024, called "Sidemen $100,000 Ultimate Hide & Seek".

 Personal life

 In 2020, Stirling married presenter, model and actress Laura Whitmore in a humanist ceremony at Dublin City Hall.
-Whitmore gave birth to the couple's daughter, Stevie Re, in late March 2021.
+Their daughter was born in March 2021.